May 24, 2022

 For example, one large professional association hosted an event with BigMarker that sold over 50 sponsorships across $5,000 - $10,000 price points, generating over $250,000 in sponsorship revenue during a three day event.
 A large global media company generated over $500,000 in sponsorship revenue for a similar event.

-So you can secure valuable sponsors for your virtual events, but only if you can tell them how to leverage the virtual event setting to secure new business.
+So you can secure valuable sponsors for your virtual events, but only if you can help them use the virtual event setting to secure new business.

 Sponsors can recreate the live experience in a virtual format, then leverage some virtual-specific perks to take it over the top.
 As you pursue sponsors, organize your pitch around these points, adapted from Markletic: